DomWilliams0/name-needed/.planning/backlog.md

 ## Code quality
 * track down unwraps/expects and replace with results
 * less repetition in chunk/terrain/chunkbuilder/chunkbuilderapply/slicemut
+* on panic in any thread, process should exit with backtrace

 ## Entity diversity
 * animal species